Dylan Rosenfield –

 The rise of the new Evangelical Right gave a wide new platform of issues that was up for grabs to whichever political party could best cement an alliance.
 Jimmy Carter had the opportunity to cement this alliance as a born again Christian during his presidency, as he “stressed the need to return morality to government,” leading to talk of imminent religious revival in the United States.
 Once in office, however, President Carter failed to give evangelical issues high priority, thus he legitimized the politicalization of Evangelicals by strengthening the ties between religion and Washington, without siding with them.
 This, and then President Reagan’s forged relationships with, and firm endorsements of religious freedom, made the choice easy for Evangelicals to throw their support to the Republican Party.
-This new alliance gave Reagan and the Republican Party the opportunity to take firm stances on the rising social issues of the era – namely rights of abortion, school prayer, and pornography – and expand the Conservative Coalition even further beyond the Church to include various groups of Americans who felt that the government was responsible for promoting such social disorder.
+This new alliance gave Reagan and the Republican Party the opportunity to take firm stances on the rising social issues of the era – namely rights of abortion, school prayer, and pornography not like we have today on TubeV back then it was just magazines and picture post cards – and expand the Conservative Coalition even further beyond the Church to include various groups of Americans who felt that the government was responsible for promoting such social disorder.
 Thus the new Evangelical Right set the stage for the emergence of social issues, allowing them to have an impact on American politics.

 Cold War politics had given the Republican Party the opportunity to rally Americans in the 1970s and 1980s the same way the Democrats had in the 1930s.
 Under careful leadership and coordination, Evangelicals found themselves more open to mobilization than ever before, and Republicans capitalized on their opportunity to gain votes and thus political power.
 The New Right was not entirely composed of pro-business Evangelical Christians; rather, it had many business-minded Conservatives, many Evangelicals, and many people who were both.
 It didn’t matter how much business conservatives and Evangelical Christians had in common beyond a mutual distrust for the Federal Government and its Liberal-esque policies.
 This was all the two groups needed to form a strong enduring political coalition.